Minnesota State Public School for Dependent and Neglected Children: Children's Cemetery

 In all, 198 State School children have been buried in the Children's Cemetery located in the southwest corner of the campus.
 The cemetery is open for public viewing, weather permitting.
 It has been restored by the Museum Board and local friends.
 The first 47 children were buried with a tombstone.
 However, the practice was then changed.
 The next 151 children who died were buried simply with their identification number etched on a slab of cement.
 Through a community effort, each grave now has a named marker.
 A memorial boardwalk also leads to the cemetery.

 Outdoor Audio Stations

 Guests may explore the campus by following the six-station Outdoor Audio Tour.
-The tour stations lead to historic sites, such as the restored Boys' Cottage 11, the Children's Cemetery, Root Cellar, Flag Pole Plaza, Rock Garden, and 1898 School Monument.
-The audio stations are active from May 1 through November 1.
+The tour stations lead to historic sites, such as the restored Boys' Cottage 11, the Children's Cemetery, Root Cellar, Flagpole Plaza, Rock Garden, and 1898 School Monument.
+The audio stations are activated with QR codes.